kanishk307/Crawler-Selenium-Screenshot/README.md

 * The script crawls through urls (max 50) of a page
 * Based on the internal links, it crawls further
 * The code then filters and finds the immediate URLS (assuming the usual navigation bar nature)
-* Create a folder dynamically with a unique filename
+* Create a folder dynamically with a unique name
 * Grab a screenshot (full page) of all the immediate web pages (as PNG), name them dynamically and store them in a folder

 Output process